vectorgrp/XCPlite/examples/freertos_demo/README.md

-# freertos_demo — Examples how to use XCPlite on microcontroller platforms with FreeRTOS
+# freertos_demo — Examples of how to use XCPlite on microcontroller platforms with FreeRTOS

 There are 3 different demos:

 - freertos_emu_demo using the POSIX FreeRTOS emulator
 - freertos_esp32_demo for ESP32 with PlatformIO
-- freertos_stm32_demo for STM32 with QubeMx
+- freertos_stm32_demo for STM32 with CubeMX

 All examples are based on the same demo application code in 'xcp_demo.c' and 'xcp_demo.h'.